Design-Dude/ddListorder/README.md

 # Listorder
-Small and simple javascript library for manipulating row in a predefined table.
+Small and simple javascript library for manipulating rows in a predefined table on desktop and mobile devices.

-## The story
 Initiate ```ddListorder``` with any given table and all selected rows can be reordered by drag & drop.
 Pass a return function and handle the drop change at your will, updating internal arrays, input fileds or a database.

 ## On the  whislist (known issue)